RomLab/system-for-underfloor-heating-v2.0/README.md

 </p>

 #### Box for the wall-mounted room temperature sensor
 The box for the WRST is printed on the 3D printer Prusa i3 MK3s (the picture 32).
-The plastic is used PET-G. The box has size 130 × 99 × 26 mm.
+The plastic is PET-G. The box has a size of 130 × 99 × 26 mm.
 The box for both the version with Ethernet and for WiFi is the same, it differs only in the connector for RJ45 and the DC connector for the adapter.

 <p align="center">
 <img src="pictures-of-final-products/wall-mounted-room-temperature-sensor/wall-mounted-room-temperature-sensor-with-case.png" width="450px" alt="The Box for the wall-mounted room temperature sensor.">